R&B

 Session Musicians and the Economics of Credit (1950–Present)

-This invisibility was structural.
-The 'artist' model of popular music requires a face, a name, a story.
+This invisibility was structural, not accidental.
+The 'artist' model of popular music requires a face, a name, a story to sell—someone for fans to identify with, for magazines to photograph, for concerts to feature.
 The musicians who actually played the music were hidden behind that story.
-It took decades and documentaries to begin correcting the record.
+Album credits, when they existed, listed producers and occasionally arrangers; instrumentalists were afterthoughts at best, omitted entirely at worst.

 James Jamerson